 Perhaps the best way to introduce a fantasy world is via the iceberg method.
 By this, it is meant that you reveal only the tip of the mound of details you have of your world, with the rest lurking beneath the surface.
 This ensures you do not overwhelm your reader with detail—also known as an info dump.
 Instead, small details are revealed at opportune and relevant times throughout the story.

 The best place to start is to split the process of worldbuilding in two—the physical settings and the cultural settings.
 Begin with the physical.
 This relates to the landscape and terrain—rivers, mountains, oceans, forests.
-The physical side will influence the cultural side, which relates to everything influenced by man, from laws and government to songs and food choices.
+The physical side will influence the cultural side, which relates to everything influenced by man, from laws and government to songs and poems.
+You can think of things from our real world too like the knights of chivalry and the code they followed.